jamiemcg/TelomereSearch/README.md

 # Telomere Search

-Simple python script to identify telomeric repeats at the end of contigs from a genome assembly
+Python script to identify telomeric repeats at the start and end of contigs from a genome assembly

 Jamie McGowan, 2021